jhpyle/docassemble/demo.md

 ---
 layout: page
-title: A demonstration of docassemble
+title: Demo
 ---

-[Run a simple demo] to see what the standard web interface looks like.
+[Run a simple demonstration] to see what the standard web interface looks like.

 The interface is based on [Bootstrap], which is both mobile-friendly and desktop-friendly.
 Try it out on a mobile device.